 “Third Amendment Agreement” shall mean the third amendment agreement to the Gujarat SPA executed amongst the Parties hereto on [insert the date of execution of this agreement];

+Clause 2.1.2 is hereby amended and restated in its entirety as follows:

+“On and subject to the terms and conditions contained in this Agreement, the Applicable Laws and upon occurrence of Trigger Event, and on the Final Completion Date, the Acquirer agrees to purchase and the Seller No. 1 agrees to sell, transfer and deliver to the Acquirer, the Balance Sale Shares for the Balance Purchase Consideration, free and clear of all Encumbrances and together with all rights and benefits then and thereafter attaching thereto including, in particular, the right to receive all dividends and distributions declared, made or paid on or after the Final Completion Date.
+Payment of Balance Purchase Consideration shall be made subject to tax deduction at source as required under the Applicable Laws, unless a certificate/ approval from the Indian Taxation authorities for nil or lower deduction or withholding of tax at source in connection with the payment of the Balance Purchase Consideration has been obtained by Seller No. 1, in accordance with Applicable Laws.”

 Clause 3.2.1(f) of the Gujarat SPA is deleted in its entirety.

 Pursuant to the deletion of Clause 3.2.1(f), erstwhile Clause 3.2.1(g) and 3.2.1(h) of the Gujarat SPA shall stand renumbered as Clause 3.2.1(f) and 3.2.1(g) respectively.
-Accordingly the reference to clause 3.2.1(h) appearing in Schedule VI (Sellers’ CP Fulfilment Notice Format) shall be read to mean 3.2.1(g).
+Accordingly, the reference to clause 3.2.1(h) appearing in Schedule VI (Sellers’ CP Fulfilment Notice Format) shall be read to mean 3.2.1(g).

 Clause 3.2.1(i) of the Gujarat SPA is deleted in its entirety.